 One of the most impactful decisions any business owner will ever make is whom they choose to hire.
 Will that employee or contractor help them meet their goals?
 Or will they cost them more in time and resources fixing their mistakes?
 Hiring a developer is challenging, especially for non-tech-savvy people, Asking yourself these 4 questions before choosing to hire someone will save your sanity.
 It has for me many times over.

 Often, I get asked about things that applicants could do to stand out from the crowd (sitting on a school advisory board, it comes up a lot).
 If you are looking for a job, these questions may give you an added edge over the competition.

 Question #1 – What Have They Done?

-I’m not talking about their education, or companies they list on their résumé having worked for.
+I’m not talking about their education or companies they list on their résumé as having worked for.
 If you are truly interested in finding the best candidate you need to go out there and start googling the person yourself.
-Remember to append the city where the applicant is currently living as there are always people with same name.
+Remember to append the city where the applicant is currently living as there are always people with the same name.
 You need to find their online aliases and start expanding your search.
 Think of this as internet sleuthing; what can you find out?

 Sometimes these sorts of searches show more interesting details about an applicant: Affiliations to groups, associations to people you may have contact with.
 Being able to leverage your network to get other people’s comments on an individual can offer much-needed vetting about an applicant.
 Wouldn’t it be cool to hire someone who volunteers saving baby seals?
 Little details like that can – and should – affect your judgement.
 A person’s character is important to involve in your decision.

 Question #2 – What Sort Of Online Presence Do They Have?